colin-gourlay/sundown-sessions/src/content/releases/e/elvis-costello/my-aim-is-true/index.md

 ---
 ## About

-My Aim Is True is a release by Elvis Costello released in 1977-07-22.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Watching The Detectives.
+*My Aim Is True* earns its place in the Sundown Sessions catalogue through “Watching The Detectives”, a selection that offers a direct route into Elvis Costello's work.

+Heard in the context of the full release, “Watching The Detectives” is an invitation to explore beyond the track featured on the show.